top of page

 i.
 Democratic State Committeemembers.
 The Democratic State Committeemembers shall lobby and vote on behalf of the organization at all meetings of the Democratic State Committee.
 They shall coordinate the participation of the organization in Democratic State Conventions and subcommittees of the Democratic State Committee.
 They shall also provide a written report to the Board of Directors within 14 days of any meeting of the Democratic State Committee or of a Democratic State Convention.

-l.
+m.
 Caucus Chairs.
-Caucus Chairs shall be the principal administrative officer of the YDMA Chartered regional chapters they are elected to, pursuant to meeting the requirements of YDMA and said chapters’ voting membership.
-They shall facilitate communication between the Board of Directors and their chapter, and serve as a member on the Board of Directors of YDMA.
+Caucus chairs shall be the principal administrative officer of the YDMA chartered caucus they are elected by, pursuant to meeting the requirements of YDMA and said caucus’ voting membership.
+They shall facilitate communication between the Board of Directors and their caucus, and serve as a member on the Board of Directors of YDMA.

 If the President is absent from a Board of Directors meeting, the Executive Vice President shall preside, followed by the next member present in the order listed in this section.